-Most businesses generate or store hazardous materials, and the regulations governing how to dispose of them can be confusing.
-Our team works with your business to audit current disposal and storage situations and purchasing procedures to find less hazardous and more cost-effective alternatives.
+Our team works with your business to audit current disposal and storage, as well as purchasing procedures to identify potentially less hazardous or more cost-effective alternatives.

 To qualify for our services, your business must produce small amounts of hazardous waste and fall under the EPA's Very Small Quantity Generator (VSQG) requirements.
 The three basic qualifications for your business include:

 - Produce under 220 lbs. of hazardous waste per month (approximately half of a 50-gallon drum, four 5-gallon buckets, or 20 one-gallon cans).